Fresh and Frozen Packaged Food Products Policy

 image

-TikTok Shop recommends maintaining a transit time of under 72 hours once the order leaves the cold-chain facility to help preserve product quality and safety.
+TikTok Shop recommends a transit time of under 72 hours after the order leaves the cold-chain facility.
+This helps protect product quality and safety.

 Labeling and Packaging

-• Major carriers such as UPS, USPS, and FedEx offer specific label recommendations for perishable goods.
+• Major carriers like UPS, USPS, and FedEx provide labeling guidance for perishable goods.

 Shipping Speed and Timing

-• Avoid slow speeds or delays, as these can compromise product quality.
+• Avoid slow shipping speeds or delays, which can affect product quality.

-• Schedule shipments early in the week to reduce the risk of packages sitting in transit over the weekend.
+• Ship early in the week to reduce the risk of weekend delays.

-• Plan ahead for holiday-related delays that may impact transit times.
+• Plan ahead for holidays that may impact transit times.

 Dry Ice and Gel Packs

-• Carriers provide guidance on the appropriate amount of dry ice based on transit duration.
+• Follow carrier guidance on dry ice amounts based on transit time.

-• Expect 5 to 10 pounds of dry ice to sublimate every 24 hours, depending on the density of the expanded polystyrene (EPS) insulating foam container.
+• Dry ice typically sublimates 5–10 pounds every 24 hours.
+This depends on the density of the expanded polystyrene (EPS) insulating foam container.

-• It’s recommended to include enough dry ice to last at least 24 extra hours in case of unexpected transit delays.
+• Include enough dry ice to cover at least 24 extra hours in case of delays.